Jerezana: The Knife from Sherry Country That Became Jewellery

 How does it differ from other navajas?
 By blade shape (clip point), proportions, and cultural tie to Jerez.
 Each navaja type ties to a specific region.
 The punta de espada has a straight sword tip, the capaora a wide short blade, the Curva Helada a curved Moorish blade.

 Can men wear a knife pendant?
 Yes.
 Historically navajas were male items, but as jewellery they work for any gender.
+The form of a knife in miniature is design, not weaponry.

 Are these real knives?
 No. Jewellery miniatures.
 Not sharp, not weapons.
 Decorative pendants.